-Description of the custodian's role: the custodian carries out the tasks described in the regulations applicable to the Fund:
+Description of the custodian's role: BNP PARIBAS S.A. carries out the tasks described in the regulations applicable to the Fund:

-- Safekeeping of fund assets
+- Safekeeping of fund assets;

 - Checking that decisions taken by the management company are lawful

 - Monitoring the Fund's cash flows.